YuWVandy/YuWVandy2.github.io/_pages/home.md

 <h1 id="news">News</h1>
 <ul>

-<li>[02/2022] Preprint <a href="https://arxiv.org/abs/2202.05240">"ChemicalX: A Deep Learning Library for Drug Pair Scoring"</a>, really appreciate the guidance from Dr. Benedek from AstraZeneca! </li>
+<li>[02/2022] Preprint <a href="https://arxiv.org/abs/2202.05240">"ChemicalX: A Deep Learning Library for Drug Pair Scoring"</a>, really appreciate the guidance of Dr. Benedek from AstraZeneca! </li>
 <li>[02/2022] Serving as the sub-reviewer for KDD2022!
 <li>[02/2022] Invited to organize the MLoG Workshop at WSDM’22</li>
+<li>[01/2022] Awarded NSF Student Traveral Award to attend doctoral forum for WSDM2022!
 <li>[12/2021] Preprint <a href="https://arxiv.org/abs/2112.00238#">"Imbalanced Graph Classification via Graph-of-Graph Neural Networks"</a>! </li>
 <li>[11/2021] Our work <a href="https://arxiv.org/abs/2111.12742#">"Generating Synthetic Systems of Interdependent Critical Infrastructure Networks"</a> has been accepted to IEEE System Journal! </li>
 <li>[11/2021] Invited to serve as sub-reviewer for TheWebConf2022 </li>